GoogleCloudPlatform/automlops/README.md

 - Cloud Scheduler

 # Cloud Continuous Integration and Continuous Deployment Workflow
-If `run_local=False`, the tool will generate and use a fully featured CI/CD environment for the pipeline.
+If `run_local=False`, AutoMLOps will generate and use a fully featured CI/CD environment for the pipeline.
 Otherwise, it will use the local scripts to build and run the pipeline.

 <p align="center">
     <img src="./CICD.png" alt="CICD" width="800"/>